Skip to content

 Northern Parula

-The northern parula is a type of small bird known as a warbler.
+The northern parula is a small bird known as a warbler.
 It belongs to the New World warbler family, which means it is native to North and South America.

-This particular species of warbler is found in the northern part of the Americas.
-The northern parula is known for its small size.
-It is considered one of the smallest warblers, with an average length of around 4 to 5 inches.
+This particular warbler species is found in the northern part of the Americas.
+The north parula is known for its small size.
+It is considered one of the most diminutive singers, with an average length of around 4 to 5 inches.

-Its breeding range extends from southern Canada all the way down to Florida.
-This means that during the breeding season, which usually occurs in the spring and summer, you can find northern parulas in these areas.
+Its breeding range extends from southern Canada down to Florida.
+This means that you can find northern parulas in these areas during the breeding season, which usually occurs in the spring and summer.

 They build their nests in trees, usually in deciduous or mixed forests.
 The female bird constructs a small cup-shaped nest made of grasses, leaves, and other plant materials.
 The northern parula is known for its distinctive song.

-It has a high-pitched, buzzy trill that is often described as a rising.
+It has a high-pitched, buzzy trill often described as a rising.

 KingdomAnimalia